7 Top Surface Finishes For Die Casting

 shot blasting

-Using fast speed sand particle and tiny size steel beads to brush and beat off excess material on the surface of casting parts.
+Using fast speed sand particle and tiny size steel beads to brush and beat off excess material on the surface of die casting parts.

 Revelant Posts